 As a caring, supportive school with a strong focus on academic excellence, and a recent graduation record including Oxford University, Cambridge, LSE, Yale, and Melbourne University, amongst others, we work in close partnership with parents to ensure our students have every opportunity to succeed in their studies.

-Engendered within the High Performance Learning philosophy and framework, is the fundamental belief that all the students have the capacity to be high performers.
+Engendered within the High Performance Learning philosophy and framework, is the fundamental belief that all students have the capacity to be high performers.
 Students educated in schools committed to the High Performance Learning philosophy and approach not only achieve higher academic results, but also develop the characteristics of high performance that enable them to succeed later in life.

-No-one teaches parents how to raise children as high performance learners.
-For this reason, we run ‘Parents as Partners Workshops’ to enable our parents to develop a home environment that nurtures the cognitive skills, values, attitudes, and attributes our children will need to become successful lifelong learners.
+As a parents, we are not taught how to raise our children as high performance learners.
+For this reason, we run ‘Parents as Partners Workshops’ to enable our parents to develop a home environment that nurtures the cognitive skills, values, attitudes, and attributes our children need to become successful lifelong learners.